-One of biggest misconceptions I see is that many Teacher-Sellers think that virtual assistants are social media managers, when actually, these two things are not the same thing.
-Yes, there are some virtual assistants (myself included) who offer some type of social media management, such as scheduling Facebook posts to a client’s business page.
-However, in my case, I make it clear to my clients that I’m only agreeing to schedule the type of content that they’ve explicitly told me they’d like shared and that I’m not making any promises whatsoever as to their engagement, reach, page growth, and so on.
-I simply haven’t taken any online courses, read any books, or anything like that to give me the knowledge a that a true social media manager has.
+One of biggest misconceptions I see is that many Teacher-Authors think that virtual assistants are social media managers, when actually, these two things are not the same thing.
+Yes, there are some virtual assistants who offer some type of social media management, such as scheduling Facebook posts to a client’s business Facebook page.
+However, when I used to do this kind of work, I made it clear to my clients that I was only agreeing to schedule the type of content that they’d explicitly told me they’d like shared and that I wasn’t making any promises whatsoever as to their engagement, reach, page growth, and so on.
+I simply haven’t taken any online courses, read any books, or done anything like that to give me the knowledge a that a true social media manager has.

 A virtual assistant is not an employee.

 Of course, it should be a conversation between the VA and the client when it comes to discussing the contract, discussing how many hours the client wants to buy and what services will be completed with those hours, and discussing other expectations between the two.
 However, a client cannot expect a VA to, for example, sign a non-compete agreement.
-Unless you’re willing to provide the VA with the amount of work that she’s seeking in order to stay afloat (e.g., 10 hours/week, 40 hours/week), you can’t mandate that they sign a document that restricts them from working with your competition.
+Unless you’re willing to provide the VA with the amount of work that she’s seeking in order to stay afloat (e.g., 10 hours/week, 40 hours/week), it isn’t fair to mandate that they sign a document that restricts them from working with your competition, especially if they only work with clients in your niche.
 In my case, I exclusively serve a single niche, so if I were to sign a non-compete agreement, my business would fall apart, because all of my other clients would be considered that client’s competition.
 Another important point to note is that this means you can’t dictate what you’ll pay your VA.
 As an independent contractor and business owner, it is absolutely within the VA’s right to set her own rates.
 Sure, you can request to negotiate, but I recommend against going into the conversation saying, “I’m only willing to pay x amount per hour.”
 Rather, go into it saying, “My budget is x amount per hour/month.
 Can you work with that?
 If not, can you get me some referrals to other VAs in my budget?”